Find Trade Colleges

 $27,714 Avg Student Debt

-Spelman College ranked #11 on this year’s Most Popular Bachelor’s Degree Trade Schools in Georgia list.
+Spelman College did quite well in this year’s ranking of the most popular places for trade school students to get a bachelor’s degree.
+It came in at #11 on the list.
 Spelman College is a small private not-for-profit school located in Atlanta, Georgia that handed out 483 bachelor’s degrees in 2021-2022.

 If you don’t receive financial aid, you can expect a bill for $28,885 to cover tuition and fees at Spelman.
 The school does not offer an in-state discount.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $27,714 in student loans.
 Of those students who received their degree, 100% were women.